Real estate terminology can be confusing. Take the common housing types "duplex" and "halfplex."

-Halfplexes usually share a back yard, divided by a fence.
-For all practical purposes, a halfplex is like a single family residence that shares a common wall.
+Halfplexes usually share a backyard, divided by a fence.
 Sometimes they are separated by the garages.

 Unless the halfplex sits within the confines of a homeowner's association, generally each separate owner is responsible for maintaining the halfplex and its land.
 Here are common maintenance issues that should be considered before buying a halfplex:

-I once owned a home with a shared driveway.
-My neighbors did not want to pay to pour an asphalt drive.
-They overheard me talking on my cell phone outside about putting a fence down the middle of the driveway and suddenly decided to ante up half the cost of new asphalt.
+Let's say you own a home with a shared driveway.
+Your neighbors don't want to pay to pour an asphalt drive.
+They overhear you talking on your cellphone outside about putting a fence down the middle of the driveway.
+Suddenly, they decide to pony up half the cost of new asphalt.

-Most fences are shared, so to put in a new fence, you may need to talk with 3 or more neighbors and get each to agree to share a proportionate share of the cost.
-If none will agree, a remaining option is to build a new fence in front of the old fence and absorb the cost yourself.
-But you will lose at least six inches of yard space this way.
+Most fences are shared, so to put in a new fence, you may need to talk with three or more neighbors and get each to agree to share a proportionate share of the cost.
+If none will agree, one remaining option is to build a new fence in front of the old one and absorb the cost yourself, but you will lose several inches of yard space that way.

-Generally, you will own to the center of a common wall.
-This means if you have water damage or a hole in the wall, repairing your side of the wall is at your expense.
+Who owns adjoining walls?
+Most often, the answer is: both homeowners.
+Consult local laws or your HOA governing documents if you're unsure of the rules.
+Often, you will own to the center of a common wall, which means that if you have water damage or a hole in the wall, repairing your side of the wall is at your expense.